SaraSQ13/bookings/README.md

 ## 🧐 About <a name = "about"></a>

-A mini API that serves data with entity relationships for hotel bookings.
+API that serves data with entity relationships for hotel bookings.
 Made with Express, Sequelize and MYSQL.
 Project from GeeksHubs Academy like Full stack developer student.

-## Preview
+## Design Database
 <hr>
 Entity-relationship diagram that was generated with MYSQL Workbench:
 <br>